ladybug-tools/ladybug-primer/text/components/Wind_Rose.md

 Number that determines the number of directions to the wind rose will display.
 The number of directions must be greater then three to plot the wind rose (Default: 36).
 * ##### center_pt
 Point3D to be used as a starting point to generate the geometry of the plot (Default: (0, 0, 0)).
-* ##### show_calmrose
+* ##### show_calm
-A boolean to indicate if the wind rose displays a calm rose.
-The calm rose is a radial plot in the center of the wind rose with a radius corresponding to the total zero values divided by the number of directions.
-This allows the wind rose to represent zero values from _data even though such values don't have any direction associated with them.
+A boolean to indicate if the wind rose should display the fraction of time with zero wind speed using a circle in the center of the plot.
+The radius of this circle corresponds to the total amount of time with zero values divided by the number of directions.
+This means that the time period representing zero values is evenly distrobuted across all directions.
 (Default: False).
-* ##### show_freq
+* ##### show_avg
-A boolean to show the frequency of _data data values in the wind direction bins.
-The frequency lines represent constant intervals in time while the color illustrates the average _data data values associated with each interval.
-The number of frequency lines with similar colors therefore indicate a higher frequency of that value.
-(Default: True)
+A boolean to note whether the average value in each wind direction bin should be displayed instead of the complete frequency of _data values.
+(Default: False).
 * ##### freq_dist
 The distance for the frequency interval in model units.
-If  _show_calmrose is True, then the initial frequency interval corresponds to the number of calm hours in the data collection, which may not align with this _freq_dist (Default: 5 meters)
+If  show_calm_ is True, then the initial frequency interval corresponds to the number of calm hours in the data collection, which may not align with this freq_dist_ (Default: 5 meters)
 * ##### freq_hours
 The number of hours in each frequency interval (Default: 50).
 * ##### max_freq_lines